Research

 (Snow crab caught in the Joban water)

-I am involved in various projects.
+We are also involved in various collaborative projects.

 (Cutlassfish landed at a fish market in Myanmar)